Stitch London

-Stitch London (previously Stitch and Bitch London) is a knitting group in London, England, who meet weekly in various venues across central London to knit in public.
-It is also a virtual knitting group whose members join via newsletter, Facebook, Ravelry, and Twitter.
-Its members number in their thousands and it has a global membership despite being based in London.
+Stitch London (previously Stitch and Bitch London) was a knitting group in London, England, which was active from 2005 to 2013.
+They met weekly in various venues across central London to knit in public.
+It was also a virtual knitting group whose members join via newsletter, Facebook, Ravelry, and Twitter.
+Its members numbered in their thousands and it had a global membership despite being based in London.

-The group is open to anyone who wants join.
-There are no restriction on who can join, and attendance is free.
+The group was open to anyone who wanted join.
+There were no restrictions on who could join, and attendance was free.

-Meetings happen all over London once a week.
-There is no set day.
-The group meets on weekday evenings, and venues vary from pubs and bars to cafes, and occasionally off-beat venues such as Bloomsbury Bowling Lanes, The Science Museum and The Hunterian Museum at London's Royal College of Surgeons.
+Meetings happened all over London once a week.
+There was no set day.
+The group met on weekday evenings, and venues varied from pubs and bars to cafés, and occasionally off-beat venues such as Bloomsbury Bowling Lanes, The Science Museum and The Hunterian Museum at London's Royal College of Surgeons.

-They also send out a fortnightly newsletter, which include details of meeting venues, group news, knitting news, and the most bizarre and amusing knitting gems they can dig up on the web.
+They also sent out a fortnightly newsletter, which included details of meeting venues, group news, knitting news, and the most bizarre and amusing knitting gems they could dig up on the web.

-The group will also teach people to knit for free.
-Prospective knitters need to bring yarn and needles.
-The group has taught thousands of knitters to date.
+The group would also teach people to knit for free.
+Prospective knitters needed to bring yarn and needles.The group has taught thousands of knitters.

-Stitch London also organises charity knits, graffiti yarnstorming events, and workshops.
+Stitch London also organised charity knits, graffiti yarnstorming events, and workshops.
 They have worked with many of London's museums, most notably the Natural History Museum, the Science Museum and the Hunterian Museum.